-AnotherFoodBlogger’s life has been pretty hectic of late with a trip home to Ireland.
+AnotherFoodBlogger's life has been pretty hectic of late with a trip home to Ireland.
 I tell you 24hrs on a plane with a 2yr old makes the trip a touch different!
 There have been a few catering gigs going on and house moving which is ALWAYS fun.
 Oh, and the biggest curveball was daycare being closed for nearly 4 months.
 So cooking was kinda put on the back burner while myself & princess spent TONS of time exploring Bris-Vegas parks - joys!!
 But all that being said, life is somewhat back to normality so stay tuned for more recipes coming your way.

 I love Asian influence in food, ever since my trip to Vietnam, Cambodia & Laos many years ago when I fell in love with that style of food.
 Now, I’m no Asian chef nor am I at the level of the chefs cooking the food I devoured there daily.
 Over time I feel I’ve learned to add Asian influence into many of my dishes in a good way.
 This smashed cucumber salad is the perfect example of that with great freshness from the herbs & cucumber, nuttiness from the sesame & miso, acid from the vinegar & citrus and spice from the garlic, ginger & chili flakes.
 It really is an absolute winner.

 If like me you have a well-stocked pantry.
 Something you have definitely heard me discussing before, then most of these ingredients already sit on the shelf just itching to be used!
 Put this smashed cucumber salad down in the middle of the table for a family-style dinner, bbq or serve it alongside some meat.
 I can’t imagine even the largest of meat-eater turning up his or her nose at it!